Trump’s Speech to Muslim Leaders: Drive Extremists ‘Out of This Earth’

 “We must be united in pursuing the one goal that transcends every other consideration,” Trump said to the more than 50 leaders gathered in the opulently decorated room.
 “That goal is to meet history’s great test — to conquer extremism and vanquish the forces of terrorism.”

 This was the overarching vision a more subdued Trump laid out in his address: A battle of “good” – the U.S. and its partners – versus the “evil” terrorists, though he placed much of the burden in winning this war on the Muslim leaders listening intently in front of him.
-Yet his message was of unity and cooperation with the Muslim world, and it struck a different tone than some of his past rhetoric.
-Trump, referencing the location of his speech in Saudi Arabia – “the custodian of the two holiest sites of the Islamic faith” – employed sweeping language and religious symbolism to help make his case.
+Trump tried to stress a message of unity and cooperation in the fight against terrorism, and parts of his speech struck a different tone than some of his past rhetoric.
+The president employed sweeping language and religious symbolism to help make his case.

 “If we do not act against this organized terror, then we know what will happen.
 Terrorism’s devastation of life will continue to spread,” Trump intoned.
 “Peaceful societies will become engulfed by violence.
 And the futures of many generations will be sadly squandered.”